benmarwick/Reproducible-Research-ctv/ReproducibleResearch.md

 For capturing the computational environment of an analysis, [rocker](https://github.com/rocker-org/) is a project that provides Docker containers to run R in a lightweight, isolated virtual environment.

-The package <pkg>harbor</pkg> ([GitHub only](https://github.com/wch/harbor)) provides functions for controlling docker containers on local and remote hosts. <pkg>analogsea</pkg> has functions for deploying R and RStudio quickly & easily on DigitalOcean clusters using Docker images for cloud computing.
-The <pkg>dockertest</pkg> ([GitHub only](https://github.com/traitecoevo/dockertest)) and <pkg>containerit</pkg> ([GitHub only](https://github.com/o2r-project/containerit)) packages contains functions for generating Dockerfiles from R packages and other R projects, and building Docker containers that contains all the package dependencies.
+[harbor](https://github.com/wch/harbor) (GitHub only) provides functions for controlling docker containers on local and remote hosts. <pkg>analogsea</pkg> has functions for deploying R and RStudio quickly & easily on DigitalOcean clusters using Docker images for cloud computing.
+The [dockertest](https://github.com/traitecoevo/dockertest) (GitHub only) and [containerit](https://github.com/o2r-project/containerit) (GitHub only) packages contains functions for generating Dockerfiles from R packages and other R projects, and building Docker containers that contains all the package dependencies.

 Miscellaneous Tools